 Before you have the conversation, it’s good to have a clear idea of what you would like to happen next.
 Will you leave?
 Or do you expect them to leave?
 What will that look like?

 If you have children, what arrangements would you like to put in place initially?
 How will you manage the finances and ensure the bills get paid in the weeks immediately after you separate?

 Or does it make more sense to stay under the one roof, to begin with?

 While most of these considerations need to be worked through with your partner, starting with a clear idea of what you want to happen will help.

 10. Prepare for the conversation with your partner

 This is often the toughest part.
-If you can, plan the conversation for a time when kids will be out or for when you are least likely to be interrupted.
-Be clear on what you want to happen after the conversation and if possible have arrangements in place.
+If you can, plan the conversation for when the kids will be out or when you are least likely to be interrupted.
+Be clear on what you want to happen after the conversation and, if possible, have arrangements in place.

-If you are concerned for your safety, or about how your partner will react – have a plan in place for what you will do if the situation gets heated.
-This may mean asking a friend or family member to check in on you or be ready for you to come stay at short notice.
+If you are concerned about your safety or how your partner will react, have a plan in place for what you will do if the situation gets heated.
+This may mean asking a friend or family member to check in on you or be ready for you to stay at short notice.
 In some circumstances, particularly where you’re concerned for your safety, it may mean getting an Intervention Order in place or having police there to provide assistance.

-If you’re thinking about separating, feel free to get in touch – we’re here to help you understand your different options, how the law applies to your situation and offer valuable advice.
+If you’re considering separating, feel free to get in touch – we’re here to help you understand your different options, how the law applies to your situation and offer valuable advice.